microsoft/OCR-Form-Tools/scripts/redact_cli_py/instruction.md

 # How to use the Redaction Tool?

 ## Overview
 The Redaction Tool is provided by Azure Form Recognizer team to help our customers who are willing to share/donate data with Microsoft that can share/donate data efficiently without privacy concern.
-It is focused on Personally Identifiable Information (PII) or sensitive data labeling and redaction while keeping the semantics of these fields (e.g. length of the values, character/digit patterns, upper/lower case etc.) for prebuilt model training.
+It focuses on Personally Identifiable Information (PII) or sensitive data labeling and redaction while keeping the semantics of these fields (e.g. length of the values, character/digit patterns, upper/lower case etc.) for prebuilt model training.
 This is a step-by-step instruction to guide our you how to use the tool.

 ![process-overview](./images/redaction-tool.png)